 Grass clippings, living plants that you have trimmed or removed and compost friendly kitchen scraps are the base of this layer of material.
 Manure is also added to the mixture at this point, if you are interested in using it.

-Good Potting Soil
+4. Top Up with Good Potting Soil

 Before you know it, everything coming out of the pile will look as good as the potting soil you added and you won’t be able to distinguish added from created.

-Layering the Compost Pile
+5. Layer Your Materials in the Compost Pile

 Layering the compost pile is how everything mixes well enough to keep the decomposition process going.
 Doing so mixes the soil up with material that is still green and other material that is considered dead and brown.